KogantiAnoop/Python-Simple-Projects/README.md

 - [Type Racing Game](/Projects/Type%20Racing%20Game/Typing%20Speed%20game.py) - A type racer game built using the python graphics library that finds the words per minute and the time taken to write a sentence with a size chosen by the user.
 Words list was derived from powerlanguage on github and the average size of a word was hard coded but can be optimized based off of the file that is being read through the code

-- [City View EECS 12 Lab](Private until 11/23) - A graphical assignment used to portray methods of physics and movement on the python graphics.py library using .move() in an infinite loop.
-Portrays speed at day and night for cars and other aspects including a text file input method to create the buildings
+- [City View EECS 12 Lab](Projects/EECS12CityLab/hw4.py) - A graphical assignment used to portray methods of physics and movement on the python graphics.py library using .move() in an infinite loop.
+Portrays speed at day and night for cars and other aspects including a text file input method to create the buildings.
+Addition of Cyber Truck design is available.

+- [City View EECS 12 Lab GameMode]() - A graphical assignment used to implement graphics.py library into a clicker game, which randomly generates a car in specific locations that one clicks to increase their points.